 Peel, core, and slice apples into rings.
 In a medium bowl, mix the egg and salt together.
 Add milk, then flour to make a thin batter.
 Dip apple rings into batter and fry in oil over medium heat.
 Sprinkle with desired amount of powdered sugar.
 Keep warm if necessary. (amounts in original recipe – which would serve a household of 4 growing boys!)

 This recipe was passed down from my husband’s grandmother who was a German immigrant.
+Their family called it German Apple pancakes, but in fact they are not really pancakes but apple slices cooked in a batter.
 Enjoy!

 Marillenknödel – Verna H. (Apricot Dumplings)